parroty/excoveralls/README.md

   Used to post coverage from Travis CI server.

 Usage: mix coveralls.github
-  Used to post coverage from [GitHub Actions](https://github.com/features/actions).
+  Used to post coverage from GitHub Actions

 Usage: mix coveralls.post <Options>
   Used to post coverage from local server using token.